marcus67/little_brother/ADVANCED_TOPICS.md

 The second setting `warning_time_without_send_events` will be used in the tool [LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar) (as of version 0.1.17) to inform the user of the impending logout due to connectivity issues.

+The approach of the client acting by itself without access to the server has its caveats.
+Since up to version 0.4.33 the client did not persist any configuration at all, the decisions made by it were sometimes false.
+In particular. [issue 190](https://github.com/marcus67/little_brother/issues/190) resulted in "free play" for the users on the clients.
+This has mostly been fixed in version 0.4.34 by persisting at least the uid mappings and the users on the clients using the default Sqlite database.
+However, the persisted state is not complete yet.
+This will result in ALL processes of all monitored users to be terminated ignoring more specific process name patterns (if configured).

 ## Determining Process Patterns for Prohibited Processes
 In case you decide to prohibit a process for a specific user you will have to provide a specific process pattern